 - Windows computer won’t boot after System Restore.

-Before going through the process, it is advisable to rethink your decision.
-Downgrading the BIOS should be your last resort, and should only be executed if everything else fails.
+Before proceeding with the process, it is advisable to reconsider your decision.
+Downgrading the BIOS should be your last resort and should only be executed if all other options have failed.

-To downgrade BIOS on Windows Computer, you need first need to download the BIOS’s exe file.
-Follow the given steps to do the same.
-In this post we are taking the example of Dell computers, but the process will be the same – except that you will need to go to your respective OEM website to download the BIOS siles.
+To downgrade BIOS on a Windows Computer, you first need to download the BIOS’s exe file.
+Follow the steps below to complete the same task.
+In this post, we use Dell computers as an example, but the process is the same, except that you will need to visit your respective OEM website to download the BIOS files.
 We have mentioned the OEM site download links later on.

 - First of all, go to dell.com/support.